Cars Brands that start with B

 Bandini Logo

-The Italian car brand Bandini was founded in 1947 by Ilario Bandini, a farmer from Forli in Italy.
-After graduating as a mechanic, Ilario Bandini started to manufacture automobiles.
+Italian car brand Bandini was founded in 1947 by Ilario Bandini, a farmer from the Italian town of Forli.
+After specializing in mechanics, Ilario Bandini started producing cars.
 Since 1947, his company has produced 75 cars.
-Most of them are small racing cars, released immediately in the post-war period.
-This was followed by luxury sports coupes and touring cars.
-In the 60s, the brand also released engines of various sizes.
+Most of them were small racing cars produced immediately in the post-war period.
+Then followed luxury sports coupes and touring cars.
+The brand also produced engines of various sizes in the 60s.
 The death of the founder in 1992 led to the closure of the brand.

 Baojun